-Pre-announcement: JPIAMR will launch in 2023 an international call for projects under the umbrella of JPIAMR and within the framework of the ERA-NET JPIAMR-ACTION.
-The call Development of innovative strategies, tools, technologies, and methods for diagnostics and surveillance of antimicrobial resistance will involve 21 funders from 18 countries.
-The total estimated call budget is about 18,8 million Euro.
+JPIAMR is launching an international call for projects under the umbrella of JPIAMR and within the framework of the ERA-NET JPIAMR-ACTION.
+The call Development of innovative strategies, tools, technologies, and methods for diagnostics and surveillance of antimicrobial resistance involves 23 funders from 19 countries.
+The total estimated call budget is about 19,1 million Euro.

 To take action against the growing global threat of increasing resistance in pathogenic organisms, and the spread of antimicrobial resistance (AMR), this call aims to fund research projects developing novel or improving existing strategies, tools, technologies and methods for diagnosis and/or One Health AMR surveillance.